seanhess/functional-javascript/README.md

 Build very focused tools, then use them to do something bigger.
 Here's our `totalAge` code from before.

 ```
-// I understand how every line translates into machine code!
+// Yay, I understand how every line of this works!
 var totalAge = 0
 for (var i = 0; i < users.length; i++) {
     totalAge += users[i].age